pmarques/silabs-firmware-builder/index.markdown

 Supported devices:
 * Sonoff ZBDongle-E
 * Easyiot ZB-GW04
+* SMLIGHT SLZB-07

-It will install the most recent builds from [darkxst/silabs-firmware-builder](https://github.com/darkxst/silabs-firmware-builder)
+It will install the most recent recommended builds from [darkxst/silabs-firmware-builder](https://github.com/darkxst/silabs-firmware-builder).
+If you want the very latest builds, you can use `Custom URL` option.

 ### Start by clicking `Connect` for your device below.